uashraf1981/AWS/Migration/README.md

                     aws s3 cp backup.sql s3://myBucketName

+Noticed an interesting property of S3 that if you upload the same name file from CLI, it directly overwrites the old file.

 Preparing a Target Environment for the SQL Server and Ghost Server Using CloudFormation Templates
 -------------------------------------------------------------------------------------------------
 Step 6.1 - Go to the dashboard and change your region to US-East (North Virginia)